JanneM/Ruse/README.md

 ## Build

 Ruse uses the GNU Autotools.
-In most cases you can simply run "configure", then "make" and "make install".
-You will need the Linux software development tools (gcc, library headers and so on), but it needs no external dependencies.
+In most cases you can run "./autogen.sh" to create the configuration files, then run "configure", then "make" and "make install".
+You will need the Linux software development tools (gcc, library headers, the GNU Autotools and so on), but it needs no external dependencies.

 Create a build directory.
 In that directory do 'configure', 'make' and 'make install:

 ```
+$ ./autogen.sh
 $ mkdir build
 $ cd build
 $ ./configure